 One Man Against the World – 1 Kings 18:1-40

-In our day and age, have you ever felt as if everyone is against us, as Christians?
+Have you ever felt as if everyone is against us, as Christians?
 With immorality spreading, does it feel like many people are against the truth of the Bible?
 Elijah felt the same in his day.
 In the time of Elijah, the nation of Israel was ruled by King Ahab, who did what was evil in the eyes of the Lord, along with his wife Jezebel (1 Kings 16:30; 21:25).
 In fact, King Ahab did “more to provoke the Lord God of Israel to anger than all the kings of Israel who were before him” (1 Kings 16:33).
 He led the people to turn to Baal, a pagan god, and reject the Lord as the one true God.
 The people of Israel were divided.

 The problem in Elijah’s day is very similar to the problem in our day.
 It’s not so much that we have rejected God, we have just made Him a very small part of our lives.
 He’s our Sunday God.
 He’s our church God.
 We put Him in a little section of our life, but not as the one and only true God.
 We worship Him, but we also worship other things: success, financial achievement, popularity, and so on.
 Our lives get filled up with gods and we try to share those gods with the one true God, Jehovah.
 But you cannot serve two masters.

 Listen to the full message of “One Man Against the World” from Dr. David Jeremiah